 Can You Ask for a FAFSA Dependency Override?

-In some cases, you can still complete the FAFSA as an independent student, even if you don’t meet the DOE’s guidelines.
+Sometimes, you can still complete the FAFSA as an independent student, even if you don’t meet the DOE’s guidelines.

 The Department of Education allows you to fill out the FAFSA without providing parent or legal guardian information if you have circumstances such as: